keizer619/release-notes/ballerina-release-notes-0.990.0.md

 - The `match` statement no longer selects a `block` statement or an expression to execute based on which pattern a type matches.
 Now it selects a `block` statement based on the patterns a value matches.
 For more information, refer to the [match statement section](###Match-statement).

 - The `but` expression has been removed.
 You can use type tests instead.
-For more information, refer to the [structural types section].
+For more information, refer to the [structural types section](##Structural-Types).

 - The error type is no longer a built-in record type.
 Therefore, you will see syntax errors for error literals in the form of `{message: “error message goes here”, cause: e}`.
 From this release onwards, the error type is a structured basic type used only for representing errors.
 It contains a reason; a string identifier for the category of error, a detail; a frozen mapping providing additional information, and a stack trace.
-For more information, refer to the [error handling section].
+For more information, refer to the [error handling section](##Error-Handling).

 - The `any` type no longer includes the `error` type.
 The `any` type is now a union of all types except `error` type (and its subtypes).
 This change forces errors to be documented explicitly, even if a function returns any.

 - The `map` type without type parameter is not allowed from this release onwards.
 The same applies to `future` and `stream` types.
-For more information refer to the [structural types section].
+For more information refer to the [structural types section](##Structural-Types).

 - The `try-catch-finally` and `throw` statements have been removed from this release.
 It encourages exception handling mechanism available in languages such as Java, JavaScript, and C++ where they allow mixing both normal errors (which programmers must be aware of and handle) and abnormal errors (which cannot be dealt with and often indicates a program error).
-For more information, refer to the [error handling section].
+For more information, refer to the [error handling section](##Error-Handling).

 - The `check` expression semantics has been changed to not throw an error if `return` type of the enclosing function or resource does not contain the `error` type.